-We pride ourselves on selling specialty coffee.
-That word ‘specialty’ is important to us.
+We pride ourselves on selling speciality coffee.
+That word ‘speciality’ is important to us.
 It means our coffee has been awarded with a Quality Score of 80 or above.
 But where does that Quality Score come from, and what does it tell you about what’s in your cup?

 As long-standing Pact customers will know, every coffee has its own unique personality.
 They’re tricky to compare, so the SCAA (Specialty Coffee Association of America) came up with a system to give every coffee a score out of 100.